marle3003/mokapi/docs/guides/get-started/dashboard.md

 ## Working with Dashboard

-The overview shows a comprehensive overview of all mocked APIs including the main metrics of the respective API type.
+The dashboard displays key metrics like request logs, response times, and error rates, offering a comprehensive overview of how the mock API behaves under different conditions.

 Below you can find the list of API types in the dashboard:

 - [HTTP](/docs/guides/http/dashboard.md)